 - set goals and objectives for the coming year

 - identify training needs

 Performance evaluation of an employee is much more than an annual exercise.
 Supervisors should meet frequently with their employees over the year to provide feedback, instruction and evaluation.
-Therefore, annual evaluations should never contain “surprises.”
+Annual evaluations should never contain “surprises.”

-- looking the other way and hope that it won’t happen again,
+- looking the other way and hoping it won’t happen again

-- making a hasty judgment, condemning the person and assuming he/she can never change.
+- making a hasty judgment, condemning the person and assuming they can never change

-Do not make the mistake of assuming that helping someone to be responsible for his or her behaviour is somehow unchristian.
-Whatever the behaviour, it must be addressed in a spirit of redemption, grace, compassion and justice.
+Don’t make the mistake of assuming that helping someone to be responsible for their behaviour is somehow unChristian.
+Whatever the behaviour, it needs to be addressed in a spirit of redemption, grace, compassion and justice.

-These are small matters that are neither malicious nor chronic, such as wasting paper, not meeting a deadline, arriving late for a staff meeting.
-Speak privately to the employee as soon as you can, the faster you provide feedback the more likely the behaviour will change.
+These are small matters that are neither malicious nor chronic, such as wasting paper, not meeting a deadline or arriving late for a staff meeting.
+Speak privately to the employee as soon as you can; the faster you provide feedback, the more likely the behaviour will change.
 The reasons for the inappropriate behaviour can include: